-- Select a Starting Pitcher – This is obvious, but it’s worth mentioning because if you do accidentally select a pitcher that doesn’t end up starting you will not be winning your fantasy league for the evening.
+- Select a Starting Pitcher – This is obvious, but it’s worth mentioning because if you do accidentally select a pitcher that doesn’t end up starting you will not be winning your Sorare: MLB contest that game week.
+Sorare is pretty good at listing probable pitchers, but I suggest checking a few sources to make sure your pitcher is likely to start one of the games in the game week.
 The MLB website offers information on the probable pitchers for each night.

-- Stack Your Hitters (Full Page On Stacking) – Hitters on the same team (especially close to each other in the lineup) will generally have positively correlated points.
-Using the Blue Jays as an example a good stack may be Revere, Donaldson and Bautista (the first 3 batters in the order when I’m writing this page).
-If Revere and Donaldson get on base and then get batted home with a Bautista home run, each of these three players are in for big points.
-Revere and Donaldson would each get their hit and run points, while Bautista would get his home run, 3 RBI and run points.
-This tip is especially important if you want to win big gauaranteed prize pool contests.
+- Stack Your Hitters – Hitters on the same team (especially close to each other in the lineup) will generally have positively correlated points.
+Using the Blue Jays as an example a good stack may be Bo Bichette, Vladimir Guerrero Jr, and George Springer.
+If Springer and Bichette get on base and then get batted home with a Vladdy Jr. home run, each of these three players are in for big points.
+Add in the fact that each Sorare game week is multiple games and stacking can make even more sense if the team gets hot for a few games in a row.

 - Pick Players With More Games – Sorare: MLB uses the cumulative total of your players fantasy scores for the game week.
 Some teams may play four games in a game week and others may play two.
 This means certain players may have twice as much opportunity for points as others.
 You should always try to roster players with as many games as possible.
 More at bats means more opportunities for points.